GuenterQuast/mimoCoRB/builddoc/index.rst

 A very simple example consits of recording two input channels from two redundant detectors (e.g. two stacked muon panels).
-The buffer configuration is defined in the file *examples/setup.yaml*, shown here:
+The buffer configuration is defined in the file *examples/demo_setup.yaml*, shown here:

 .. code-block:: yaml

-  # Configuration for recording tow channels with mimoCoRB
+  # Configuration for recording two channels with mimoCoRB
   #  -----------------------------------------------------
   #
+  # illustrates the structure of a mimiCoRB setup file:
+  # the blocks
+  # - RingBuffer:
+  # - Functions:
+  # must be present.
+  # The names RB_i and FKT_i with i = 1, 2, 3, ... are fixed.
+  # Optionally, a block
+  # - FunctionConfigs:
+  # can be specified to provide the configuration for each one of the
+  # assigned functions.
+These may also be specified in a separate
+  # configuration file for all functions, or in dedicated files for
+  # each function using the keys "config_file:" in the FTK_main section
+  # or in the FKT_i: sections, respectively.
+  #
-  # configure two buffers:
+  # In this example, two buffers are configured:
   #  - RB_1 for raw waveforms
   #  - RB_2 for derived pulse parameters
-  #  data from RB_2, the result buffer, are saved to a file in csv (text) format.
   #
+  #  Data from RB_2, the result buffer, are saved to a file in csv (text) format.
-  #  - data from RB_1 are also passed to an Obsever process driving a real-time display
+  #  Data from RB_1 are also passed to an obsever process driving a real-time display,
-  #  - data RB_2 are passed to a Reader process driving a real-time histogram display
+  #  and are also passed to a Reader process driving a real-time histogram display.
   #
   # Notes:
   #
   #    1. additional config files controlling the user functions are
   #       located in the subdirectory config/
+  #
   #    2. necessary application-specific user code is located
   #       in the subdirectory modules/
   #